-Criteria JORC Code explanation Commentary Relationship between mineralisation widths and • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. • The orientation of VDD0186 is at a moderate and acceptable angle to the mineralization at the D Zone Prospect.
+Criteria JORC Code explanation Commentary Relationship between mineralisation widths and • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. • The orientations of VDD0187 and 188 are at a moderate and acceptable angle to the mineralization at the D Zone Prospect.
 The mineralised interval, from other nearby drilling, is sub-vertical indicating that the estimated true width of the mineralized intersection is approximately 60% of the down hole thickness of the mineralization. intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • See above - estimated true widths are approximately 60% of intersected widths.
 Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 See Figures for maps and cross-sections showing distribution of drill collars.
-Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Figure 3 above shows the geological interpretation on cross section of this hole relative to surrounding drill holes.
-Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Figure 3 above shows the geological interpretation on cross section of this hole relative to surrounding drill holes.
-Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • Exploration for further extensions of the D Zone Mineral Resource is currently in progress. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See figure 2 which shows areas for further drilling at D Zone.
+Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Figures 3 and 4 above show the geological interpretation on cross section of these holes relative to surrounding drill holes.
+Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Figures 3 and 4 above show the geological interpretation on cross section of these holes relative to surrounding drill holes.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • Exploration for further extensions of the D Zone Mineral Resource is currently in progress. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+See figure 2 which shows areas for further drilling at D Zone.